wp-plugins/exif-remove-imagemagick/readme.txt

 == Installation ==

-1. Upload the directory 'exif-remove' to the '/wp-content/plugins/' directory
+1. Upload the directory 'exif-remove-imagemagick' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Make your settings through the 'Settings' menu in WordPress
 4. Upload images while writing posts and pages.